mochajs/mocha/index.md

 ### Undocumented Reporters

-The "XUnit" and "TeamCity" reporters are also available, but someone needs to write the documentation.
+The "XUnit" reporter is also available, but someone needs to write the documentation.

+### Third party reporters

+Mocha allows you to define custom third-party reporters.
+For more information see the [wiki](https://github.com/mochajs/mocha/wiki/Third-party-reporters).
+An example is the [TeamCity reporter](https://github.com/travisjeffery/mocha-teamcity-reporter).

 ## Running Mocha in the Browser